You may want to think twice before trying Downward Dog.

-“Students should inquire about the training of the yoga teachers they choose, and make sure that they are practicing a style of yoga that is suited to their physical condition,” she told Healthline.
+“Students should inquire about the training of the yoga teachers they choose, and make sure that they are practicing a style of yoga that is suited to their physical condition,” she explains.

-If practiced properly, the benefits of yoga include stress reduction, improvement of fitness, and management of chronic conditions.
+If practiced properly, research shows the benefits of yoga include:

-“The key is to find a teacher who has a good working knowledge of the body, injury management and prevention, as well as proper alignment in the yoga postures,” Krentzman said.
+“The key is to find a teacher who has a good working knowledge of the body, injury management and prevention, as well as proper alignment in the yoga postures,” Krentzman says.